DO-2K23-26/polypass-microservices/auhtz-service/README.md

 ## Main feature

 The main feature of this service is to provide a centralized authorization logic for all the microservices in the Polypass ecosystem.
-We will listen to kafka topics to aggregate the authorization datas in Permify database.
+We will listen to kafka topics to aggregate the authorization datas in Authzed database.
-Then we will expose the GRPC api of Permify so that it can be called by other services.
+Then we will expose the GRPC api of Authzed so that it can be called by other services.

 ## Authorization Logic